Tum Mile

-Tum Mile (transl.
-I met you) is a 2009 Indian Hindi-language romantic disaster film directed by Kunal Deshmukh, with story concept by Vishesh Bhatt.
-The film stars Emraan Hashmi and Soha Ali Khan in lead roles.
-It is a love story set against the backdrop of the infamous July 2005 Mumbai floods.
+Tum Mile (English: I Met You) is a 2009 Indian Hindi-language romantic drama film directed by Kunal Deshmukh, with the story concept written by Vishesh Bhatt.
+The film stars Emraan Hashmi and Soha Ali Khan.
+It is a love story set against the backdrop of the July 2005 Mumbai floods.
 The film was released on 13 November 2009.

 Plot

-The movie is in clips of Past and Present.
-Akshay Malvade who is an artist and a character designer in present departures on a flight.
-He is boarding from London.
-Suddenly he sees Sanjana Singhania who is sitting just opposite Akshay, and next to business man number 23.
+The movie is in clips of the past and present.
+Akshay Malvade, who is an artist and a character designer, is currently departing on a flight.
+He is boarding from Kottayam.
+Suddenly he sees Sanjana Singhania, who is sitting just opposite Akshay and next to businessman number 23.
 They both see each other.
 Akshay and Sanjana remember a series of flashbacks.
-Akshay was a struggling artist who was in Cape Town.
+Akshay was a struggling artist who was in Shanghai.
 He sees Sanjana first time at that point.
-Then while Sanjana tries to take out her car she accidentally bumps Akshay's car and leaves a note on it.
-Akshay and his friend Vicky go to her house and while coming back they have a lot of fun.
-The next day Akshay and Sanjana go to a party and kiss.
+Then, while Sanjana tries to take out her car, she accidentally bumps Akshay's car and leaves a note on it.
+Akshay and his friend Vicky go to her house, and while coming back, they have a lot of fun.
+The next day, Akshay and Sanjana go to a party and kiss.
 They discover their love.
 Sanjana breaks up with her fiancé and confesses her feelings to Akshay.
 Akshay and Sanjana settle down.
-As Akshay is an artist and not employed his business is not improving.
+As Akshay is an artist and not employed, his business is not improving.
 He also has an ego fight with a distributor.
-As Akshay doesn't have any money he gets frustrated and takes it out on Sanjana.
+As Akshay doesn't have any money, he gets frustrated and takes it out on Sanjana.
 Sanjana has been working for quite a while.
-After some time Akshay gets a job in Sydney.
-As Sanjana can not leave her job and Akshay is interested in the offer they have a fight and break up.
-Back in the present when they remember these memories the situation is worst in Mumbai.
-The heavy rains have flooded the city (Indicating the Maharashtra floods of 2005).
+After some time, Akshay gets a job in Bhopal.
+As Sanjana cannot leave her job and Akshay is interested in the offer, they have a fight and break up.
+Back in the present, when they remember these memories, the situation is worst in Mumbai.
+The heavy rains have flooded the city (indicating the Maharashtra floods of 2005).
 Many are trying to survive.
-While their adventure for survival continues Vicky is electrocuted as he falls in water with a cable carrying an electric current.
-After spending time together they realise that their break-up 6 years back was just a break for them as their destiny is to be united.
+While their adventure for survival continues, Vicky is electrocuted as he falls in water with a cable carrying an electric current.
+After spending time together, they realise that their breakup 6 years ago was just a break for them, as their destiny is to be united.

+In the credits, Sanjana and Akshay are now together, with Sanjana being pregnant.
+They have a son, and the movie ends with a happy ending.